ansys/pyansys-dev-guide/doc/source/how-to/vulnerabilities.rst

 .. note::

-  An example on how to document the ignored advisories can be found in the `PyACP Security Considerations`_ documentation page.
+  An example on how to document the ignored advisories can be found in the `PyACP security considerations`_ documentation page.
 This should be taken as a reference for documenting ignored advisories in other repositories.

 .. warning::